Davide Mandelli

 Davide Mandelli (born 28 June 1977) is a former Italian footballer who played as defender.

 Playing career

 He started his career with his local club Monza.
 After playing with other lower league clubs, he joined Torino, followed by Siena and Chievo.

 He made his European debut against S.C.
 Braga in 2006-07 UEFA Cup.

 Coaching career

 Following retirement, Mandelli took on a coaching career alongside former teammate Michele Marcolini, working as his assistant on a number of clubs such as Real Vicenza, Pavia, Santarcangelo, Chievo and Novara.

 He spent the 2021–22 season as assistant to Marcolini at AlbinoLeffe.
-On May 24, 2022, was relinquished from his position, together with Marcolini and the whole coaching staff.
+On 24 May 2022 he was relinquished from his position, together with Marcolini and the whole coaching staff.